twnzl/nanium/README.md

 ## Tests

 Due to the loosely coupled nature of nanium, it is easy to swap implementations.
-So in your server unit tests you should just let the servicePath-Property of the NaniumNodejsProvider empty, so no services will be registered.
+So in your server unit tests you should just leave the servicePath-Property of the NaniumNodejsProvider empty, so no services will be registered.
 And in the second step, add the original service you want to test.
 And add mock implementations for services that are used by this test unit.